Uganda - Data Protection Overview

-Uganda passed the Data Protection and Privacy Act, 2019 ('the Act') in 2019.
-Following the passing of the Data Protection and Privacy Regulations, 2021 ('the Regulations') in May 2021, it is anticipated that the Regulations will implement the Act, which is not yet in effect.
-The Act and Regulations are intended to support privacy protections which are already guaranteed to Ugandans under the Constitution of the Republic of Uganda, 1995 ('the Constitution') and complement sectoral laws for regulated activities that had previously incorporated data protection provisions.
+Uganda passed the Data Protection and Privacy Act, 2019 ('the Act') in 2019 and Data Protection and Privacy Regulations, 2021 ('the Regulations') were issued in May 2021, to implement the Act.
+The Act and the Regulations are intended to support privacy protections which are already guaranteed to Ugandans under the Constitution of the Republic of Uganda, 1995 ('the Constitution') and further to complement sectoral laws for regulated activities that had previously incorporated data protection provisions.

-Article 27 of the Constitution introduces the right to privacy, stating that no person shall be subjected to interference with the privacy of that person's home, correspondences, communication or other property.
+Article 27 of the Constitution grants the right to privacy and provides that the privacy of a person's home, correspondences, communication or property, shall not be interfered with.

 In furtherance of Article 27 of the Constitution, the Act was enacted, guaranteeing the protection of privacy in the digital world.
-The Act focuses on the protection of privacy and personal data through regulation of its collection, processing and storage.
+The Act focuses on the protection of privacy and personal data through regulation of data collection, processing, storage, and dissemination of personal information.

 - be collected in a lawful and fair manner;

 - be adequate and relevant;

 - not be transferred outside the jurisdiction of collection.

 On March 12, 2021, the Minister of Information Communication and Technology (ICT) and National Guidance, published the Regulations, which are intended to implement the Act.
 The Regulations provide for a number of forms to be used to take certain types of actions, including:

 - the manner in which an application to object to the collecting or processing of personal information can be made (Regulations 10(5) and 23(3));